Shared access: shared and delegated mailboxes

 Notifications

-When setting up an employee's mailbox access via the API, you can specify who should receive notification emails about changes in permissions.
+When setting up an employee's mailbox access via the API, you can specify who should receive notification emails about access changes.
 In the API request, this is controlled by the notify parameter, which can accept the following values:

 all— The email will be sent to the employee to whom you're granting access, as well as to the respective mailbox (default value).delegates— The email will only be sent to the employee to whom you're granting access.none— The email won't be sent to anyone.

-An API is a special mechanism for managing Yandex 360 services, designed primarily for process automation.
+API is a special mechanism for managing Yandex 360 services, designed primarily for process automation.
 There are two ways to work with the API: create a special application (which can be done by a developer) or use the computer's command line.
-You can find the developer documentation here.
+Complete documentation for developers.

 A two-way protocol for receiving messages from the mail server.
 Messages and folders are stored on the server and synchronized with the email client, giving you the option to access your email on different devices.
 We recommend using the IMAP protocol for Yandex Mail.